 Solar Panels with the Longest Warranty

 SolarTech Universal really impressed us with their industry leading 30 year warranty, which provides an amazing level of protection should anything happen to your solar panels.
 SolarTech puts a big emphasis on their manufacturing process too, using what they call SmartWire technology to make a more light absorbent solar cell.
 Combined with an increased number of contact points across the panel, that SmartWire tech ultimately adds a ton of low light power to the panel which helps lower your overall cost per kilowatt hour.
-SolarTech Universal panels are locally manufactured around their headquarters in Riviera Beach, Florida.
+SolarTech Universal panels are locally assembled in their manufacturing facility near their headquarters in Riviera Beach, Florida.

 Things we like: